camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/broker.md

 We provide tables with environment variables, application properties, a description, and corresponding default values in the following sections.
 We also describe a few use cases for each type of configuration.

-Configuration names are noted as the header of each documented section.
-Field values represent the properties of that configuration.
+Configuration names are noted as the **header** of each documented section, while the **field** values represent properties to set the configuration within the network.

 ### zeebe.broker.gateway